lief-project/LIEF/doc/sphinx/extended/disassembler/index.rst

 Introduction
 ************

-LIEF extended exposes a user-friendly API to disassemble code in different places of executable formats for the following architectures: x86/x86-64, ARM, AArch64, RISC-V, Mips, PowerPC, eBPF.
+LIEF Extended provides a user-friendly API for disassembling code within various parts of executable formats for the following architectures: x86/x86-64, ARM, AArch64, RISC-V, MIPS, PowerPC, and eBPF.

-You can start disassembling code within a binary by using the |lief-disassemble|
+You can begin disassembling code within a binary using the |lief-disassemble|
-functions that is exposed in the abstraction layer:
+function, which is exposed in the abstraction layer:

 .. tabs::